crikeli/ZestJS/README.md

 5. View your app online at {appname}.stamplayapp.com

 **Additional Setup**

 If you would like to add fb login, please insert your own keys :)

-Inspired by the tutorial from  (https://scotch.io/tutorials/build-an-etsy-clone-with-angular-and-stamplay-part-1)